-In phase one, the CAISO's proposes to eliminate this uncertainty by requiring all RA resources requesting planned outages to submit substitute capacity.
 In phase one, the CAISO's proposes to require all RA resources requesting planned outages to submit substitute capacity for the portion of the resource on planned outage.
 This requirement will be in place for all months and will sunset upon implementation of the long-term solution outlined for phase 2 of this stakeholder process.
 Reliability Must Run (RMR) resources under contract for 2021 will be subject to the new planned outage substitution rules like RA resources.

 All resources must provide a quantity of substitute capacity equal to the amount of RA capacity that would be on outage because of the planned outage request.
-A Resources taking outages due to transmission outages and off-peak opportunity outages are exempt for this replacement obligation.
+Resources taking outages due to transmission outages and off-peak opportunity outages are exempt for this replacement obligation.
 The substitution must come from a specified resource ID or IDs for a given day.
 However, the substitution need not come from the same resource(s) for every day of the requested outage.
 As an example, the substitution for a two week outage can come from Resource A for the first week and Resource B for the second.
 Once a resource has been shown as substitute RA capacity, it will be subject to all of the same obligations as any other RA resources.
 This includes both planned and forced outage substitution requirements.
 However, if the planned outage is cancelled, the resource providing substitute capacity can be relieved of all RA-based obligations (i.e. the existing rules for cancelled planned outages still apply).
 The substitution will be made into CIRA by the SC for the resource taking the planned outage and will not impact the LSE SC's RA showing.
 LSEs with a resource taking a planned outage are not required to provide additional reporting beyond their RA showings.
 All obligations for substitution are on the resource SC.

 The specific timing of the substitute capacity submission depends on the timing of the planned outage request relative to the RA showings.
-Outages Planned outages conditionally approved in long and mid-range outage windows, which occur prior to RA showings, will be conditionally approved subject to RA status and substitution obligation.
-15 The substitution must be made at the time of the RA showing or the CAISO will automatically deny the planned outage request.
+Planned outages conditionally approved prior to RA showings, will be conditionally approved subject to RA status and substitution obligation.14 The substitution must be made at the time of the RA showing or the CAISO will automatically deny the planned outage request.
 Even if the resource provides substitute capacity, the outage may still be denied if the CAISO's reliability assessment shows that the requesting resource is uniquely needed for reliability.
-Outages requested in the mid- or short-range windowPlanned outage requests made after RA showings have been made must provide substitute capacity at the time the outage request is submitted, otherwise, the CAISO will automatically deny the outage.
-As with the long and midrange requests, short-range outage may still be denied subject to a reliability assessment.
-All outage requests submitted after the short range study window submission deadline will be treated as forced, urgent, As with the requests made prior to the RA showings, these outage may still be denied subject to a reliability assessment.
+Planned outage requests made after RA showings have been made must provide substitute capacity at the time the outage request is submitted, otherwise, the CAISO will automatically deny the outage.
+As with the requests made prior to the RA showings, these outage may still be denied subject to a reliability assessment.
 Some stakeholders requested that the CAISO provide some form of grandfathering provisions for outages that have already been conditionally approved, such that that replacement obligation would not apply.
 However, as these outage requests are conditionally approved subject to the POSO process, which has not yet been run for any of months for which this policy would be effective.
 Grandfathering resources would require the CAISO to maintain both the new and existing processes.
 This has the potential for causing unnecessary confusion to the planned outage process.
 Instead the CAISO's proposed process simply clarifies that the substitute capacity is required, which may have been the outcome of the current POSO process anyhow.
 Therefore, the CAISO believes there is no need for any grandfathering provisions at this time.
 All outage requests submitted after eight days prior to the outage will be treated as forced or opportunity outages.